-Is your business website ready for Google’s Core Web Vitals update?
-While Google made the announcement early on in 2020, the update to its ranking algorithm will take place in May 2021.
+Is your small business website measuring up to Google’s Core Web Vitals?
+In the summer of 2021, Google completed the rollout of the page experience update.
 The update, in a nutshell, will determine whether your website has a good user experience.
 If it falls short in any of the three Core Web Vitals, your website ranking could plummet.

 It’s essential to take action now to ensure your business website has the right performance pieces in place to deliver the page experience Google expects.
 Here are the three Core Web Vitals metrics you will need to address to ensure your website measures up: